A-Shli/UP2026661/README.md

 🎓 A full time Computer Science student @ [UoP](https://www.port.ac.uk/) - 3rd year

-👀 Aspire to be progress into a Software engineering and Web/App development graduate scheme
+👀 Aspire to be progress into a Software engineering or Web/App development graduate scheme

 💕 Passionate about technology